Pitches for PKU: 5th Annual Wiffleball Tournament

 - Entry Fee Includes: Team entrants are guaranteed to play 3 games minimum during the day’s competition.
 Top teams will then advance to a single elimination bracketed tournament.
 Each team member will also receive an event t-shirt.
 There will be snacks, sandwiches, water & soda as concessions.
 We’re excited to also be offering door prizes as well as fantastic raffle prizes of all shapes and sizes!

-- Rain Date: Saturday, September 19th (Teams will be notified by 8am on September 7th if tournament is postponed for rain.
+- Rain Date: TBD (Teams will be notified by 8am on August 27th if tournament is postponed for rain.
 No thunder, no lighting?
 No Flooding?
 Grab a poncho and Play On!)